BorysShvyryd/GeneaBook/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.borman.geneo-book' is invalid and this project uses 'com.borman.geneobook' instead.
+* The original package name 'com.borman.geneo-book' is invalid and this project uses 'com.borman.geneabook' instead.

 # Getting Started